 There are passages in the book that were uncomfortable to read, because it seemed that Smith had huge blind spots when he was bragging openly about events or achievements that were not as kind or generous as they could have been.
 Often, however, that would be followed by a candid confession of his own faults or how his hubris caused him to fall on his face, sometimes publicly.
 He was, and continues to be, earnest in his pursuit of self-improvement.

 Many successful people write name-dropping, tell-all memoirs, but the defining feature of this autobiography is the thoughtful consideration of lessons learned and wisdom gained.
 Smith works hard at learning from his mistakes, and his conclusions often have universal application, so that those who can’t spend millions of dollars on therapeutic endeavors can learn from him, instead.
 All of this without sacrificing the fun of reminiscing about younger days and super-cool movies.
 Tremendously entertaining.

 This book was recommended to me as an audiobook, and I recommend it to you in this format, as well.
 Not only is it read by Will Smith in his own affable voice, but when he mentions a song, it is inserted into the narrative.
 Smith is also great with impressions, and he changes his voice for all the characters in the book, which is often hilarious.
 The language is blistering, especially for the parts with rappers, and many of his rapper friends from Philly stay with him his whole life as managers, producers, and bodyguards.
 It’s one of the best new audiobooks out there, but don’t play it in front of the kiddos.

-Disclaimer: I read a library copy of this book.
+Disclaimer: I listened to an advance audiobook from Volumes.
 Opinions expressed are solely my own and may not reflect those of my employer or anyone else.